-Veeam Backup And Replication 9.5: Veeam Vs Zerto
+Veeam Backup And Replication V10A: Veeam Vs Zerto

 Veeam collaborates with leaders across the storage and backup sector, so you have greater interoperability between solutions:

-Just this year, the Zerto Virtual Replication 6.0 release changed the backup landscape with an automated multi-cloud solution for data protection, disaster recovery, and multi-cloud technology.
+On the auspicious date of March 24, 2020, Zerto announced the release of Zerto Virtual Replication 8.0.
+It’s taking the IT resilience platform to the next level, changing the backup landscape with an automated multi-cloud solution for data protection, disaster recovery, and multi-cloud technology.

 The big focus is on: